ReverseAndBot/Snapchat-Bot/README.md

   - Fake live timestamps ("Upload 1 second ago")
   - No "Upload from memories" marker
   - No "Upload from camera roll" marker
+  - API service available for professional users
+  - Snapchat Signer service available for selected professional users
-  - Interesting new modules and workflows will follow in September 2024 (please talk to us, please "star" this repository)
+  - ***Interesting new modules and workflows will follow in September 2024 (please talk to us, please "star" this repository)***
   - etc.

 - List to be continued soon.

+- Standard modules included in all of our SaaS API bots, like e. g. https://github.com/ReverseAndBot/Tinder-Bot

+  - Proxy support (mobile, residential, data center, static, rotating, own setup etc.)
+  - Definition of proxy <-> account relations (e. g. fixed proxy IP address for each account)
+  - Proxy grouping
+  - Proxy monitoring with automated error corrections and proactive notifications
+  - Emulation of "human" activities
+  - Emulation of delays (fully customizable) and breaks
+  - Bulk uploads of images/videos
+  - Bulk uploads of userlists (friends to be added)
+  - Bulk uploads of Snapchat accounts
+  - Bulk uploads of proxy definitions
+  - Bulk uploads of email addresses (to be used by the Snapchat Account Creator)
+  - Advanced management interface for Snapchat accounts, friend lists, proxy servers, email addresses etc.
+  - Modern user interface components based on current UX (User Experience) research studies with real users
+  - "5 Minute Quick Start" incl. useful example data

 &nbsp;

 > [!IMPORTANT]
-> Please follow us and "star" this repository to
+> Please follow us and also "star" and watch this repository to
 > - receive updates
 > - get notified about new modules and features
 > - not miss the release with limited customer slots (given to a new ***group of selected qualified customers***)